Eulith/CodeExercise02/README.md

 Our main evaluation criteria (other than assessing the first month of progress when you join) is how you do on the coding exercise.

-**When you read this, please send us the first commit of the public repo where you will keep your solution.**
+**When you read this, create a public repo (just with your own github account) and please send us the link to that public repo.
+You will keep your solution in this public repo.**

-I think it's important to first highlight the "dimensions" we're going to be thinking about:
+I think it's important to first highlight the "dimensions" on which we're going to be evaluating your solution:

 **1) The work itself.**
 We care about a few things: